rorong/slate/source/index.html.md

 }
 ```

-This endpoint allows patron to send reset password mail.

 ## User Reset Password (When User Sets His Password Via Forgot Password Mail)
+This endpoint allows patron to reset his password, when user is not logged in.

 ### HTTP Request
 > JSON request format: